 7. Constipation in Pregnant Women

-Did you know that constipation can also be an early sign of pregnancy because of the changing levels of progesterone?
-When this happens, you must stick to a healthy diet filled with fibre-rich foods.
+Did you know that constipation can also be an early sign of pregnancy because of the changing progesterone levels?
+You must stick to a healthy diet filled with fibre-rich foods when this happens.

 Tip: Besides fibre-rich foods, make sure you’re drinking enough water too.